Penetration Testing FAQ

 - PTES – Highlights the most recommended approach to structure a penetration test.
 This standard guides testers on various steps of a penetration test including initial communication, gathering information, as well as the threat modeling phases.

-One of our senior team members will gather information regarding your technical scope, the various technologies in place and the size of your project.
-Based on this information, we will assign specific team members with the right skills and experience to scope your project your send you a bespoke proposal with a list of activities, efforts, methodologies used, deliverables and budget.
+One of our senior team members will gather information regarding your technical scope, the various technologies in place, allowing us to determine the required efforts for your test.
+Based on this information, we will assign specific team members with the right skills and experience for your project.
+Once the scope is well-defined, we will send you a proposal that includes:

 While we may be flexible and adapt to your deadlines, the complexity of your project might affect project scoping delays and planning.